INCF/swc-specification/docs/source/governance.rst

 | **5.
 INCF advisor**
 | \ :sup:`An advisor affiliated with and appointed by INCF that can provide an international perspective and broad community feedback to the development of the format.`\

+Until the first election has taken place, the governing board will consist of Giorgio A. Ascoli, Bengt Ljungquist, Sumit Nanda, and Lydia Ng, serving as interrim stewards.
+Appointment of fifth member by INCF pending.

 .. _election:

 Governing board member election